arykov/reverseproxy/README.md

   * _proxyPort_ - port proxy listens on.
 It defaults to 8080
   * _managementPort_ - port to start management server on.
 If not specified management server will not start.
   * _propertyFile_ - location to the file that contains initial proxy configuration.
 If not specified none will be used.
 [Here's an example of a property file](https://github.com/arykov/reverseproxy/blob/master/src/test/resources/test.properties).
   * _filterClassName_ - Fully qualified name of a class that implements com.ryaltech.tools.proxy.HttpRequestFilter.
-For example com.ryaltech.tools.proxy.WebLogicSslRequestFilter.
+For example filter.WebLogicSsl.
 Default filter implementation will not affect requests.

 **To manage using a browser:**